lucasjoliveau/doc/en/applications/finance/fiscal_localizations/spain.md

 ## Spanish chart of accounts

-Several Spanish charts of accounts are available by default in Odoo:
+Several Spanish charts of accounts are available by default in Konvergo ERP:

   * PGCE PYMEs 2008